SiegelLab/matcher_files/foldit/README.md

 # These files are used in Foldit to test reverting mutations

 This folder contains a set of files that can be opened in Foldit.
-These files are used in the Foldit section of the following:
+These files are the same as found in the matcher and enzdes folders.
+They are grouped together here for convenience.
+The lowest energy design from the enzyme design step (UM_13_E353E164Y295_2jie_LG1_1_0001.pdb) was renamed for convenience to lowe.pdb

 Please see the book chapter in Methods in Molecular Biology:
 "Design and creation of novel Ligand Binding Proteins"